longle2718/glass-face-detect/README.md

 glass-face-detect
 ========================

 Face Detection on Google Glass.
-Below is an example frame captured from the Glass
+Below is an example frame (*.bmp) captured from the Glass.
+Note that this is the old output from the opencv approach.
+The current output is an mp4 gray-video from the javacv approach.

 ![](https://github.com/long0612/glass-opencv-face-detect/blob/master/tmp2.bmp)